Middle school Gifted Program

 Anchorage, Alaska 99504

 The gifted program at the middle school level focuses on providing opportunities for accelerated learners in science and language arts classes.
-Students who need extension beyond the regular classroom are provided accelerated and enriched academic materials as well as the opportunity to discuss emotional needs.
+Students who need extension beyond the regular classroom are provided accelerated and enriched academic materials.
+Teachers are experienced in adjusting instruction to meet the needs of gited students.

 Students are evaluated using the mid-level gifted matrix, which consists of three components: achievement test scores, ability test scores, a parent questionnaire, a letter written by the evaluated student and a teacher's checklist.
 Some specifics on each of these components are listed below.

 Students must score at the 96th percentile in one or more of the following achievement test areas: total reading, total language, total science, or total battery.
-While a variety of achievement tests are acceptable, the student's most recent Terra Nova test scores are most commonly used.
+While a variety of achievement tests are acceptable, MAP scores will be reviewed and considered.

 Ability scores are also reviewed and must be in the 96th percentile.